ridvan-cln/camunda-animal-picture-app/README.md

 ```
 POST localhost:8080/animal-picture-process
 ```
-After completing the User Task, the Job Worker will have the done the work as well.
+After completing the User Task, the Job Worker will start retrieving the picture from the API and store it in the DB.

 To retrieve the picture:
 ```
 GET localhost:8080/animal-picture-process/{processInstanceKey}
 ```

+### Frontend
+Navigate to `localhost:4200` to see the Angular Frontend.
+Here you can start a new process and the text field will get filled with the processInstanceKey automatically.
+After completing the User Task, you can click on the "Get Picture" button to retrieve the picture.